Vacation rentals in South Dakota

 The landscape shocks and awes in Mount Rushmore State, nicknamed for one of the country’s most iconic monuments.
 Bighorn sheep inch among brightly banded rock pinnacles in Badlands National Park.
 Some 70 miles west sprawls Custer State Park, offering twisty drives, cool mountain lakes, and some of the best wildlife viewing on the continent.
 Long to experience the prairie?
 Turn to Wind Cave National Park, one of America’s oldest preserves.
 Bison and elk roam the ancient grasslands blanketing one of the most complex cavern systems in the world.

-When is the best time to stay in a vacation rental in South Dakota?
+The best time to stay in a vacation rental in South Dakota

 Heat-seekers should aim to book one of the state’s cabins during summer, when daytime highs reach 80 to 90 degrees Fahrenheit, with night temperatures dropping abruptly to the 50s and 60s.
 Fall gets chillier before the severely cold winter conditions set in.
 Think substantial snow and average lows of 10 degrees Fahrenheit.
 Brrr!
 For shoulder-season deals and sparser crowds, opt for fall over spring, which serves up more thunderstorms.
 However, February does bring the quirky Nemo 500 Outhouse Race, where fundraising contestants rally in human-powered shacks with at least one seat hole.